East Parish Burying Ground

-East Parish Burying Ground, also known as Centre Street Burying Ground or Centre Street Cemetery, is an historic cemetery located at Centre and Cotton streets in the village of Newton Corner in the city of Newton, Massachusetts.
-On December 23, 1983, it was listed on the National Register of Historic Places.
-It has been called the "most important, the most evocative and also the most fragile historic site in the city."
+East Parish Burying Ground, also known as Centre Street Burying Ground or Centre Street Cemetery, is a historic cemetery at Centre and Cotton streets in the village of Newton Corner, Massachusetts.
+It was listed on the National Register of Historic Places in 1983, and has been called the "most important, the most evocative and also the most fragile historic site in the city."

 History

-East Parish Cemetery dates from the 1660s when the term parish had both a political and religious connotation.
-The East Parish Church was First Church in Newton organized in 1664, which celebrated its 300th anniversary in 1964, but was dissolved in 1973 after failed attempts to merge with its two daughter churches, Second Church in Newton (West Parish) and Eliot Church.
+East Parish Cemetery dates from the 1660s, when the term "parish" had both a political and religious connotation.
+The East Parish Church was also known as the First Church in Newton, organized in 1664, but was dissolved in 1973 after failed attempts to merge with its two offspring churches, Second Church in Newton (West Parish) and Eliot Church.
 First Church's last church building at 1115 Centre Street in Newton Centre is now the Greek Evangelical Church of Boston.

 First Settlers Monument

 The First Settlers Monument was erected September 1, 1852, to commemorate the first settlers of East Parish and has inscriptions on its four sides as follows: